gbv/jskos-proxy/README.md

 - `BACKEND` - JSKOS API base URL
 - `TITLE` - Title of the service (default `JSKOS Proxy`)
 <!-- - `LOGO` - optional logo image file, must be placed in `public` directory -->
+- `QUICK_SELECTION` - comma separated list of vocabulary URIs to prominently show at the start page

 A **configuration directory** under `config/` can be provided with environment variable `CONFIG`.
 It **must** contain: